 If a program is not listed below, admission decisions are made on a case‑by‑case basis for applicants who meet the published minimum requirements.

-Please note: The OU Health Campus does not participate in the Oklahoma State Regents for Higher Education (OSRHE) Academic Forgiveness provisions, including repeat, reprieve, or renewal.
+Cumulative GPA is calculated using all attempted coursework from all institutions attended.
+Please note that the OU Health Campus does not participate in the Oklahoma State Regents for Higher Education (OSRHE) Academic Forgiveness provisions, including repeat, reprieve, or renewal.
 All grades earned are included in GPA calculations.

 Undergraduate Statistics